 VPC CIDR Block

-Specifies the subnets in the VPC you want to load and custom CIDR blocks.
+Specifies the CIDR block of the VPC that you want to load to the cloud connection.

 Remarks